 I think it’s safe to say that most of us would gladly trade places with our sick kiddos.
 Besides not wanting to see them upset and miserable it’s frustrating to parents because there is little that we can do to help them.

 No matter what our thoughts are though, as a parent you quickly learn that you’ll have to nurse your child through many colds every year.
 In fact, the average child will catch six to ten colds a year.
 For kids that attend daycare or school that can increase to as much as 12 colds a year.

-Sadly though parents have to help their young ones get over many colds every year.
-In fact, the average child will have six to ten colds a year, and those kids that attend daycare or school can have up to 12 colds a year.
-We all know that colds don’t go away in a day either, so we’re talking about a lot of days when we have a fussy and unhappy sick baby on our hands!
+Plus we all know that colds don’t go away in a day either.
+Most colds last at least a week, so we’re talking about a lot of days when we have a fussy and unhappy sick infant on our hands!

 Symptoms and Figuring out what’s Wrong

 Since our little ones can’t tell us what feels bad it’s up to us to figure it out.
 The first thing to do is check for symptoms.
 The basic symptoms you’re looking for when caring for a sick baby are coughing, sneezing, a runny nose, and nasal congestion.

 Although the only symptom you may see is fussiness.
 This can especially be true at the start of the cold.

 Fevers are also a possibility with a cold.
 You can check to see if your baby has a fever with a rectal thermometer, a digital ear thermometer, or a digital forehead thermometer.
 It’s important to note that different types of thermometers have different number ranges for what is considered a fever.
 This post has really good information on the temperature ranges if you are unsure of what temperatures you should be looking for.